 Yes, there is a Hulu with Live TV free trial.
 First you'll have to sign up for Hulu itself.
-But new and existing Hulu customers (who don't already have Hulu With Live TV) can try it for free.
+But new and existing Hulu customers (who don't already have or previously had Hulu With Live TV) can try it for free.
 The standard free trial is seven days, but right now Hulu is offering a month long free trial to Hulu (opens in new tab).

 That free trial of Hulu with Live TV will get you full access to all of the live and on-demand channels, cloud-based DVR and the full streaming library.

 If you decide to cancel Hulu with Live TV before the end of the trial, your credit card won't be charged.